 Most deliveries are expected this year.
 The Commission has also concluded exploratory talks with Novavax and Valneva to buy a further 260 million doses, but contracts have not yet been finalised.

 Responsibility for assessing the safety and effectiveness of vaccines lies with the EMA.
-So far, like the UK, it has approved three vaccines for general use in EU/EEA countries: the Pfizer/BioNTech, Moderna and Oxford/AstraZeneca vaccines.
-The Janssen (Johnson & Johnson) and Novavax vaccines are also under rolling review.
+So far it has approved four vaccines for general use in EU/EEA countries: the Pfizer/BioNTech, Moderna, Oxford/AstraZeneca and Johnson & Johnson vaccines.
+The EMA’s monitoring committee is currently assessing the Johnson & Johnson vaccine (which is not yet approved in the UK), to see whether regulatory action needs to be taken following concerns it is linked to cases of rare blood clots.
+The Sanofi-GSK and CureVac vaccines are also under rolling review.

 National vaccine programmes

-Although the Commission has established overall vaccination targets for the EU as a whole — 80% of the target population by the end of February and 70% of adults by the end of August — member states decide for themselves which groups they prioritise and in what phases they roll out their vaccination programmes.
+Although the Commission has established overall vaccination targets for the EU as a whole — 80% of over 80s by the end of March and 70% of adults by the end of July — member states decide for themselves which groups they prioritise and in what phases they roll out their vaccination programmes.

 Most have a similar prioritisation to the UK, looking to vaccinate the elderly and health and care workers first – although there are some differences across the EU.

 Are member states bound by the EU programme?

 In terms of procurement, it is unclear.
 The Commission President Ursula von der Leyen has stated that “No member state is allowed to negotiate in parallel” with vaccine companies.